Sintra Travel Guide

 Plan Your Sintra Vacation

-Sintra's lush hills and valleys were once the summer residence of Portuguese kings and aristocrats, its late medieval palace the greatest expression of royal wealth and power.
+It was the Moors who first built a castle northwest of the capital at Sintra as a defense against Christian forces, which, under Dom Afonso Henriques, moved steadily southward after the victory at Ourique in 1139.
+The castle fell to the Christians in 1147, a few days after Lisbon.
+Sintra's lush hills and valleys later became the summer residence of Portuguese kings and aristocrats, its late medieval palace the greatest expression of royal wealth and power of the time.
 In the 18th and 19th centuries English travelers, poets, and writers—including an enthusiastic Lord Byron—were drawn by the area's beauty.
 The poet Robert Southey described Sintra as "the most blessed spot on the whole inhabitable globe."
 Its historic importance in the Romantic movement in 1995 brought it UNESCO recognition as a World Heritage Site.

 Fodor's local writers visit every hotel we recommend.
 Look for our discerning Fodor's Choice picks or search by price and location.